josephrmoore/moore_algo2013/README.md

 Video documentation: VIDEOS/walker.mov

 Final Project Idea: Going with a game called Hungry Boids.
 Knock over the city with a flock of monsters eating bait you drop from the sky.
 I'm going to hand design a few levels, but with an eye to allowing for algorithmic level creation as well.
 If I can get the basic game and 3 levels I'll call it a success.

+Final:

+HungryBoids_v2

+Final write-up is in the WRITING folder.

+I had a lot of fun making this game and plan to make it even better.
+Thanks for a great semester and making this possible.